vmware/vic/doc/user_doc/vic_admin/private_registry_vic_engine.md

 The distinction between using the CLI against the two environments is very important in this example.
 By default, the CLI uses the local Docker daemon.
 After setting two environment variables DOCKER_HOST and DOCKER_API_VERSION, you can instruct the CLI to send all operations to vSphere Integrated Containers Engine instead of the local Docker daemon.

-This example shows how to deploy an insecure registry with no authentication for simplicity.
+This example shows how to deploy an insecure registry with no authentication.
 We will also be targeting an ESXi environment.

 ## Workflow

-In terminal #1: (local Docker)
+In terminal #1: (ocal Docker)

 1. Open a terminal and make sure that it uses the local Docker daemon.
 At the command prompt, type:
 `$> unset DOCKER_HOST`